Skip to main content

 With your deposit, switch to any available date at no extra fee (subject to seats available).

-What Is the Cost of the 14-Day EMT Program?
+What Is the Cost of the 14-Day EMT Training Program?

 Tuition for our 14-day accelerated EMT Basic course in Texas is $2,500, which includes a $500 non-refundable deposit to secure your spot (not an additional fee).
 This covers all classroom materials, skills training, 36 hours of clinical rotations, and AHA BLS/CPR certification.
 Excluded are travel, lodging, NREMT exam fees, and DSHS licensure application.